 In ancient China, the Dragon was considered the 'deity' of water, thunder, clouds, and rain, a herald of blessings, and the symbol of holy men.
 As the Emperors were considered the holy persons on earth, the idea of the Dragon being the symbol of Imperial power is based on this notion.

 Three Important ceremonies/ rites were performed during Imperial times were:

-The Spring Festival, first day to the tenth day of the first lunar month; in 2016, it was February 8.
+The Spring Festival was the first day to the tenth day of the first lunar month; in 2016, it was February 8.
 This rite was conducted in respect of Lung Wang 龍王, Controller of the Rain.
-In ancient times this ceremony was presided and conducted by the Emperor at Da Zhong Temple 大鐘寺 the Buddhist temple near the Forbidden City.
+In ancient times this ceremony was presided and led by the Emperor at Da Zhong Temple 大鐘寺 the Buddhist temple near the Forbidden City.

 This dragon ceremony's second important performance was the Lantern Festival, conducted on the 15th day of the first lunar month.
 In 2016 this festival fell on February 22.